Alumni Week 2021

 Alumni Week Brochure (PDF)

-This special publication features alumni stories, college news, and imagery to help connect the Johnnie community—until we can be together again in person.
+This special publication from 2020 features alumni stories, college news, and imagery to help connect the Johnnie community—until we can be together again in person.
 As you scroll through the pages, we hope it will inspire fond memories, reminding you of your St. John’s experience.